BLOCKSTORMPE/AIOModv2/README.md

 | /baninfo  | <BanID: Required>  | none | none | aiomod.baninfo |
 | /playerinfo  | <Spielername: Required>  | none | none | aiomod.playerinfo |
 | /locklist  | none  | none | none | aiomod.locklist |

-This Plugin needs my report system as an Dependency!
+ This Plugin no longer needs the ReportSystem as an dependency, I integrated the notify system in the AIOMod system.
-You can download it on this Github Account
-Have fun :)